-Rounding up 8 amazing things to do in Bergen, Norway for first time visitors.
+Rounding up all of the amazing things to do in Bergen, Norway.

 We had heard that sunset up Ulriken Mountain was the best place to see the city, so we made our way to the cable car for incredible panoramic views of Bergen.

 You can take a local bus, but with limited time, we caught the tourist bus to the mountain.
 It's faster but more expensive.

 Everyone speaks perfect English in Norway, so it was easy to ask the driver for information.

 He showed us where to purchase tickets at the kiosk once we arrived at the base of the mountain.

 When we got to the top, we were amazed at the number of locals that had hiked up themselves.

 I'm not going to lie, I felt a little lazy seeing all the beautiful people hiking up the path and then doing pull-ups and handstands on the outdoor jungle gyms.

 If we had gotten up there earlier, we would have definitely taken advantage of the endless hiking trails.